 In December 2003, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") Interpretation No. 46 (revised December 2003) ("FIN 46R"), Consolidation of Variable Interest Entities, which addresses how a business enterprise should evaluate whether it has a controlling financial interest in an entity through means other than voting rights and accordingly should consolidate the entity.
 FIN 46R replaces SFAS Interpretation No. 46, Consolidation of Variable Interest Entities, which was issued in January 2003.
-The Company will be required to apply FIN 46R to variable interests in VIEs created after December 31, 2003.
-For variable interests in VIEs created before January 1, 2004, the Interpretation will be applied beginning on January 1, 2005.
-For any VIEs that must be consolidated under FIN 46R that were created before January 1, 2004, the assets, liabilities and noncontrolling interests of the VIE initially would be measured at their carrying amounts with any difference between the net amount added to the balance sheet and any previously recognized interest being recognized as the cumulative effect of an accounting change.
-If determining the carrying amounts is not practicable, fair value at the date FIN 46R first applies may be used to measure the assets, liabilities and noncontrolling interest of the VIE.
-The adoption of this Interpretation did not have a material impact on its consolidated results of operations or financial position.
+The adoption of this Interpretation did not have a material impact on the Company's consolidated results of operations or financial position.

 In December 2003, SFAS No. 132 (revised), Employers' Disclosures about Pensions and Other Postretirement Benefits, was issued.
 SFAS No. 132 (revised) prescribes employers' disclosures about pension plans and other postretirement benefit plans; it does not change the measurement or recognition of those plans.
 The Statement retains and revises the disclosure requirements contained in the original SFAS No. 132.
 It also requires additional disclosures about the assets, obligations, cash flows, and net periodic benefit cost of defined benefit pension plans and other postretirement benefit plans.
 The Statement generally is effective for fiscal years ending after December 15, 2003, however all of the Company's pension plans covered by this Statement are outside of the United States.
-The

-Company adopted certain interim disclosure requirements of SFAS No. 132 (revised) as of January 1, 2004.
-See Note 10 to the unaudited consolidated Financial Statements.
-The Company will be required to adopt the remaining disclosure requirements of the Statement as of December 31, 2004.
+The Company adopted certain interim disclosure requirements of SFAS No. 132 (revised) as of January 1, 2004.
+See Note 10 to the unaudited consolidated financial statements.
+The Company will be required to adopt the remaining disclosure requirements of this Statement as of December 31, 2004.